Heligoland: Explosion

 From 1945 to 1952 the uninhabited islands fell within the British Occupation zone.
-On 18 April 1947, the Royal Navy simultaneously detonated 6,700 metric tons of explosives ("Operation Big Bang" or "British Bang"), successfully destroying the island's principal military installations (namely, the submarine pens, the coastal batteries at the north and south ends of the island and 8+1/2 mi of main storage tunnels) while leaving the town, already damaged by Allied bombing during the Second World War, "looking little worse" (according to an observer quoted in The Guardian newspaper).
-The destruction of the submarine pens resulted in the creation of the Mittelland crater.
+On 18 April 1947, the Royal Navy simultaneously detonated 6,700 metric tons of explosives ("Operation Big Bang" or "British Bang"), successfully destroying the island's principal military installations — the submarine pens, the coastal batteries at the north and south ends of the island and 8+1/2 mi of main storage tunnels — while leaving the town, already damaged by Allied bombing during the Second World War, "looking little worse".
+The destruction of the submarine pens created the Mittelland crater.
 The British later used the island, from which the population had been evacuated, as a bombing range.
 The explosion was one of the biggest single non-nuclear detonations in history.